Rogdham/pyzstd/index.rst

         Flush any remaining data, but don't close current :ref:`frame<frame_block>`.
 Usually used for communication scenarios.

         If there is data, it creates at least one new :ref:`block<frame_block>`, that can be decoded immediately on reception.
+If no remaining data, returns ``b''``.

         **Note**: Abuse of this mode will reduce compression ratio.
 Use it only when necessary.